Updated on January 18, 2021 by Asher Fergusson

 Summer in Israel is dry and hot.
 It typically will not rain and you can expect a season of warm, sunny days.
 Temperatures throughout the country range from 80 to 90°F (27 to 32 °C).
-The southern parts of the country are extremely hot during this time of year and visiting destinations like the Dead Sea and Eilat in particular can be unbearable, so you’ll want to limit your time in those places.
+The southern parts of the country are scorching during this time of year and visiting destinations like the Dead Sea and Eilat, in particular, can be unbearable, so you’ll want to limit your time in those places.

 FALL – September, October, November:

 Fall weather in Israel is much like that of spring, with temperatures ranging between 60 to 70°F (15 to 20°C) during the day and dropping to the 40s-50s°F (5-10°C) at night.
 Prepare for a bit of rain but nothing too unpleasant, and note that the southernmost parts of the country are warm year-round.

 To stay comfortable when visiting Israel in the fall, be sure to bring a lightweight jacket for chilly evenings, as well as a good windproof umbrella in case of rain.
 Plan for typically mild weather and sunny days with a good pair of sunglasses and comfortable walking shoes to take advantage of the pleasing temperatures.

 WINTER – December, January, February, part of March: